xiaohunying/notes/pages/aws.md

 ### S3: Simple Storage Service

-- Amazon S3 is a regional service.
+- Amazon S3 is a **regional** service.
 - Amazon S3 can be used for **static website hosting**.
 You need to (1) The bucket content needs to be marked public access; (2) Index document is added to the bucket; (3) Add a bucket policy to allow the public to be able to reach the bucket.
 It also support redirect requests.
+- **S3 bucket**:
-- S3 bucket name needs to be unique globally.
-  - You can create a folder in a bucket, but S3 is not a file system.
+  - **Bucket name** needs to be unique globally.
+You can create a **folder** in a bucket, but S3 is not a file system.
-  - S3 bucket versioning: unversioned (default), versioning-enabled and versioning-suspended.
+  - **Versioning**: unversioned (default), versioning-enabled and versioning-suspended.
+  - **Events**: You can monitor events occured to the bucket.
+Any events which are recorded can then be sent to an SNS topic or an SQS queue or a lambda function.
-  - S3 bucket **object level logging** is closely related to **AWS CloudTrail** service.
+  - **Object Level Logging**: AWS S3 bucket Object level logging is closely related to **AWS CloudTrail** service.
 S3 data events includes GetObject, DeleteObject and PutObject.
-  - S3 bucket has two default encryption options: AES-256 (SSE-S3) and AWS-KMS (SSE-KMS).
+  - **Encryption**: S3 bucket has two default encryption options: AES-256 (SSE-S3) and AWS-KMS
+  (SSE-KMS).
+  - **Object Lock** on a bucket can only be achieved at the time of the creation of the bucket.
+  Versioning needs to be enabled.
+Once object lock is enabled, it is permanent and cannot be disabled.
+There are two retention modes: Governance mode and Compliance mode.
+No users (includes root users) can override the retention periods set or delete an object for compliance mode.
+  Legal hold on an object has no retention period.
+  - **Tags** in S3 bucket is known as S3 cost allocation tags. they are key-value pairs.
+  - **Transfer Acceleration** is to speed up data transfer.
+It uses Amazon **CloudFront** service, which is a Content Delivery Network (CDN) service that essentially provides a means of distributing traffic worldwide via edge locations.
+- **Requester Pays**: When this feature is enabled, any cost associated with requests and data transfer becomes the responsibilities of the requester instead of the bucket owner.
+The bucket owner still pays the storage of the objects in the bucket.
+Authenticating requests allow AWS trace back to the identity and to which AWS account that identity is originating from.
+And the cost is then transfered to that account.
-- S3 Storage Classes:
+- **S3 Storage Classes**:
   - S3 Standard
   - S3 INT (Intelligent): frequent/infrequent accesses
   - S3 S-IA (Standard infrequent access)
   - S3 Z-IA (Single zone, infrequent access)
   - S3 Glacier: long term, backup and archive
   - S3 G_DA: S3 Glacier deep archive
-- S3 Glacier:
+- **S3 Glacier**:
   - Move data into S3 Glacier using APIs or SDKs.
-Retrieval data using APIs, SDKs or CLI.
-  - Retrieval data options: Expedited (5 minutes, 250MB), Standard (3-5 hours) and Bulk (PB of data, 5-12 hours)
+  - Retrieval data using APIs, SDKs or CLI.
+Retrieval data options: Expedited (5 minutes, 250MB), Standard (3-5 hours) and Bulk (PB of data, 5-12 hours)

 <br />